pjobson/aerohive_hiveap-330/OPENWRT/README.md

 These directions are Linux Mint centric, but can be applied to other linux distributions fairly easily.

+## NOTE: `!▒1▒▒` Edge Case

+There's an edge case where the unit may remain powered up via POE while trying to flash it.
+This was discovered by @Smurfy37 in [Issue#2 ](https://github.com/pjobson/aerohive_hiveap-330/issues/2), he was getting `!▒1▒▒` in his serial output.

+If you run into the same issue, for any "remove the power" instructions, also unplug your Serial-to-USB device.

 ## Links

 * [WikiDevi](https://wikidevi.wi-cat.ru/Aerohive_HiveAP_330)